kingston-hackSpace/About_wires/README.md

 ----
 ### High Voltage + PAT Testing

-**Please approach a hackSpace technician if your project requires connections to the mains.**
+**Please approach a hackSpace technician if your project requires connections to the mains.
+They will guide you choosing the cable for your project.
+Please book an appointment.**

 Using the wrong cable can cause a fire.